AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Final Report Draft.md

 #### March 9th, 2018

 ## Abstract
 Past High Rate Sedimentation (HRS) teams have hypothesized that floc blankets thin as experiments progress due to coagulant sticking to the walls of the flocculator, reducing the overall coagulant dosage.
-The Spring 2018 team conducted experiments that found increasing coagulant dosage did not prevent floc blanket thinning.
-The team also found that increasing tube settler length and reducing flocculator shear had minimal effects on floc blanket thinning.
+The Spring 2018 team conducted experiments that found increasing coagulant dosage did not prevent floc blanket thinning, that increasing tube settler length and reducing flocculator shear had minimal effects on floc blanket thinning.
+Cleaning the flocculator during trials did result in less floc blanket decay.

 ## Introduction
 Sedimentation is a critical process for water treatment plants.
 It is the process by which coagulated minerals, dirt, clay, and other particles are removed from the water via gravitational settling.
 In a sedimentation tank, water flows upward as flocs settle downward.
 The particles settle into a "floc blanket" - a fluidized bed of suspended solids colliding in a bottom zone of the sedimentation tank.
 The particles are initially light and small, but as coagulant dosage persists and particles continue to collide,  the particles clump together into heavier floc that will settle into the basin of the recirculator.
 This process permits clearer water to continue up the plate settler, resulting in a lower effluent NTU (Nephelometric Turbidity Unit, a measure of clarity).